Charity fundraising case deferred in High Court

 At the High Court on Tuesday, Rossa Fanning SC, for Mr Kirby, said his client was seeking “significant” reliefs against Mr Conlon.

-Counsel said media reports had stated that Mr Conlon was released from prison last month in Switzerland, where he had been convicted of embezzlement, and that the ODCE is investigating him.
+Mr Fanning said media reports had stated that Mr Conlon was released from prison last month in Switzerland, where he had been convicted of embezzlement, and that the ODCE was investigating him.

-It had been indicated previously to the court that Mr Conlon has engaged a solicitor to contest the application but that solicitor, when contacted, said he knew nothing about the case and no solicitor has come on record for Mr Conlon, counsel said.
+It had been indicated previously to the court that Mr Conlon had engaged a solicitor to contest the application but that solicitor, when contacted, said he knew nothing about the case and no solicitor has come on record for Mr Conlon, Mr Fanning said.

 Despite extensive efforts, it was not possible to contact Mr Conlon and in light of that, Mr Kirby’s application should not proceed next week, counsel said.